Lite³

 Note

-When following canoncial encoding rules, features LITE3_ZERO_MEM_DELETED and LITE3_ZERO_MEM_EXTRA are required.
+When following canonical encoding rules, features LITE3_ZERO_MEM_DELETED and LITE3_ZERO_MEM_EXTRA are required.

 Definition at line 152 of file lite3.h.